alex-lt-kong/the-nitty-gritty/c-cpp/cpp/01_raii/README.md

 * The above practice is mainly used to demonstrate the peculiarity of the interplay between C and C++.
-    * If pointers are really needed in an RAII-enabled class, it is better to go the "C++" way--instead of using raw pointers, we should use smart pointer instead.
+  * If pointers are really needed in an RAII-enabled class, it is better to go the "C++" way--instead of using raw pointers, we should use smart pointers instead.
   * Smart pointer has its own RAII wrapper, which could, hopefully, handle the edge cases for us "automatically".

 ## References